-As of December 31, 2018 and 2017, our holdings in auction-rate securities had a face value of \$3.6 million and \$5.6 million, and a fair value of \$3.2 million and \$5.3 million, respectively.
-As of December 31, 2018 and 2017, a 10% decline in the fair value could impact our results of operations by approximately \$0.4 million and \$0.5 million, respectively, if we determined the decline in value to be other-than-temporary.
-To date, we have redeemed 92% of the original portfolio in these securities, or \$39.7 million, at par without any realized losses.
+As of December 31, 2019, our holdings in auction-rate securities had a face value of \$3.4 million and a fair value of \$3.1 million.
+The decline in the fair value could impact our operating results by \$0.2 million if we have the intent to sell the securities, it is more likely than not that we will be required to sell the securities before recovery of the entire amortized cost basis, or the decline in value is related to credit loss factors.
+An additional 10% decline in the fair value could further impact our operating results by \$0.3 million.
+To date, we have redeemed \$40.0 million, or 92% of the original portfolio in these securities, at par without any realized losses.